brick/money/README.md

 ## Money contexts

 By default, monies have the official scale for the currency, as defined by the [ISO 4217 standard](https://www.currency-iso.org/) (for example, EUR and USD have 2 decimal places, while JPY has 0) and increment by steps of 1 minor unit (cent).
+They internally use the `DefaultContext`.
 You can change this behaviour by providing a `Context` instance.
-All operations on such monies return another Money with the same context.
+All operations on monies return another Money with the same context.
 Each context targets a particular use case:

 ### Cash rounding